Mukota

-Reproduction follows an annual rhythm with peak farrowing in the early rainy season (October/November).
-Age at first litter ranges from 6 to 12 months, with mean litter size between 6.5 and 7.5.
-Carcass yield is about 30% less than from the exotic Large White pig, but is considered tasty and "sweet".
+Most farrowing occurs during the start of the rainy season in October or November.
+The age at a sow's first litter ranges from 6 to 12 months, with a litter size between 6.5 and 7.5 pigs.
+The carcass yield is about 30% less than from the Large White pig, but the meat is described as tasty and sweet.